Core#

 Fuzzymatch search for close SSD manufacturer names from a dataset using fuzzy matching on name, variant and memory size.
 This method can return zero (None),one (

-).
-Returns the exact name of the SSD, making it suitable to use withSSD
+FuzzymatchSingleResult) or several matches (FuzzymatchMultipleResult).
+Returns the exact name of the SSD, making it suitable to use withSSDclass.- Parameters:

 - Returns: